archevan/Notes/algorithm_design_manual/introduction_to_algorithm_design.md

 *correct*, *efficient*, and *easy to implement.* Sometimes, all of these can't be achieved but we can find an algorithm that's "good enough."

-An "algorithm" always produces a correct result, whereas a "heuristic" typically provides a result that's good enough with no guarantee to always produce the correct result.
+An *algorithm* always produces a correct result, whereas a *heuristic* typically provides a result that's good enough with no guarantee to always produce the correct result.
 There may be edge input cases that produce sub-optimal behavior.
 (Ex.
 Traveling Salesman Problem)